finalcut/finalcut.github.io/_posts/2008-10-16-mxunit-and-cruisecontrol-on-separate.markdown

 This makes sure the end report specifies the exact object that had the failed test in the final report.
 So if the clientEmsGatewayTest had a failure on the test "testGetXbyY" the report would say failed test "testGetXbyY" in class "clientEmsGatewayTest"  instead of failed test "testGetXbyY" in class "gateway" as the prior technique did.

-## Comments

-billy

-Very impressive, Bill!
-Keep 'em coming.
-Also keep an eye out for mxunit 2.0 sometime Q1-09, I hope.
-Many more goodies, and your inupt would be welcome.

-bill

-mxunit.org